This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 Want to know our secret to making the best baked ziti?
-The sauce is made completely from scratch instead of opening up a jar of marinara sauce, yet it’s still incredibly simple to make.
+The sauce is made completely from scratch instead of opening up a jar of marinara sauce, yet it’s still very simple to make.
 The difference is amazing.
 You’ll never again make it another way!

 Baked ziti with ricotta is on many restaurant menus, but it’s way better homemade.
 This iconic dish is sure to become a new family favorite.
 Whenever I make it, everybody can’t get enough since it’s so cheesy and comforting with no fancy ingredients.